SPECIAL REPORT- Japan's homeless recruited for murky Fukushima clean-up

 "We can only check on lower-tier subcontractors if they are honest with us," said Tomoyuki Yamane, head of marketing for Raito.
 Raito and Obayashi were not accused of any wrongdoing and were not penalized.

-Other companies receiving government contracts in the decontamination zone have hired homeless men from Sasa, including Shuto Kogyo, a business based in Himeji, western Japan.
+Other firms receiving government contracts in the decontamination zone have hired homeless men from Sasa, including Shuto Kogyo, a firm based in Himeji, western Japan.

 "He sends people in, but they don't stick around for long," said Fujiko Kaneda, 70, who runs Shuto with her son, Seiki Shuto.
 "He gathers people in front of the station and sends them to our dorm."